 Motivation matters.
 A well-prepared candidate will demonstrate knowledge about your company’s mission, values, and products.
 Their answer reveals if they are genuinely excited about the role or simply applying to numerous openings.

 Collaboration is key in any job.
-This question uncovers the candidate’s communication style, emotional intelligence, and ability to maintain professionalism while navigating conflict.
+This question uncovers the candidate’s communication style, emotional intelligence, and professionalism while navigating conflict.

 This highlights what the candidate values in their work, whether it’s innovation, teamwork, leadership, or perseverance.
 It also showcases how they define success and take ownership of their contributions.